-WHEREFORE, Plaintiffs seeksa judgment as follows:
+WHEREFORE, Plaintiffs seek a judgment as follows:

-- A. Finding that the United States has taken or illegally exacted Plaintiffs' private property in violation of the Takings or Due Process clauses of the Constitution; - B. Awarding Plaintiffs just compensation under the Fifth Amendment for the United States' taking of their property; - C. Determining and awarding to Plaintiffs the damages sustained by them as a result of the violations set forth above; - D. Awarding rescissory damages, based upon the breach of fiduciary duty that occurred; - E. Awarding to Plaintiffs the costs and disbursements of this action, including reasonable attorneys' and experts' fees, costs and expenses; and - F. Granting such other and further relief as the Court deems just and proper.
+- A. Finding that the United States has taken or illegally exacted Plaintiffs' private property in violation of the Takings or Due Process clauses of the Constitution; - B. Awarding Plaintiffs just compensation under the Fifth Amendment for the United States' taking of their property; - C. Determining and awarding to Plaintiffs the damages sustained by them as a result of the violations set forth above; - D. Awarding rescissory damages, based upon the breach of fiduciary duty that occurred; - E. Awarding to Plaintiffs the costs and disbursements of this action, including reasonable attorneys' and experts' fees, costs and expenses; - F. Awarding to Plaintiffs pre-judgment and post-judgment interest; and - G. Granting such other and further relief as the Court deems just and proper.